wilsonliaows/docs/workato-concepts.md

 You can read more about recipe steps [here](/recipes/steps.md) and actions [here](/recipes/actions.md).

 ## Datatree and datapills
 Every step, including triggers, brings data into the recipe. e.g. a new employee in Workday trigger would bring in employee data.
-This data is made available in the recipe via the 'datatree'.
+This data is made available in the recipe via the **datatree**.

 The individual data fields are called datapills.
 You can use the datapills in subsequent steps.
 You can read more about datapills [here](/recipes/data-pills-and-mapping.md).